 Why do schools need to check your background?

 Sometimes applicants are screened because their profile is unusual or difficult to verify.
-If their work experience included time in a startup or at a failed startup, in a small family firm or at a company abroad, and the admissions office simply needs to clarify and confirm the details.
+Suppose their work experience included time in a startup or at a failed startup, in a small family firm, or at a company abroad.
+In that case, the admissions office simply needs to clarify and confirm the details.

 Typical reasons for rejecting a candidate include: